1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic 2/FRQ things.md

 A site binds incomming trna with new amino acid holds the trna with the growing polypeptide o allow elongation

-inition start strar codin , peptide bond a and p site, ploy peptide in a side mov to p site ou
+inition start strar codin , peptide bond a and p site, ploy peptide in a side mov to p site outline(could do some drawing)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA5OTY5MTIxNSwtMTkwMDcxODE2NF19
+eyJoaXN0b3J5IjpbMjEzMTA5MDQ3NCwtMTkwMDcxODE2NF19
 -->